larswolter/WebDAVSyncApp/README.md

 ## Syncing files with Webdav

-The app shows local m4b Mediafiles and compares them with m4b files on a webdav server.
-It then allows to download non existing files from webdav to the Media Store.
+The app shows local files and compares them with files on a webdav server.
+It then allows to download non existing files from webdav to the target folder.
-Use the settings page to specify the webdav URL and credentials.
+Use the settings page to specify the webdav URL, target folder and credentials.
 You can also select if files that do not exist on the webdav should be removed locally.

 ## Planed features

-* Adding multiple sync jobs, defining file type (currently only m4b audiobook) and locations
+* Adding multiple sync jobs, defining file type and locations
 * Better comparison between local and remote, not just filename but hash/filesize/modified date
 * Show more progress during download
 * Automatic sync in the background